Peuserik/hdw-rtmp/README.md

 STATSPW=page - set the password for the stats page.

 TARGET=localhost - sets the target streampage for the hdw player configuration.
 Should point to your Server IP adress or DNS Name
+KEY=key - set the stream key for your stream.
+This is only requiered if you want to use the buld in players and change the default stream key you are streaming with.
 ```

 ---